LordMahi19/computer-networks/exam reading/other links/Network_Performance_Metrics.md

 # Network Performance Metrics

 Understanding network performance is crucial for designing and managing networks.
-The key metrics are delay (latency), packet loss, and throughput.
+The key metrics are ==delay (latency), packet loss, and throughput.==

 ### 1. Packet Delay (Latency)
 A packet experiences several types of delay as it travels from a source to a destination.
 The total delay at a single router (nodal delay) is the sum of four components: